In a Fog: An In-Depth Look at Teen Vaping

 “I think that kids quitting is something they should go through or think about themselves,” says Dougherty.

 “I personally think that if an administrator or supervisor tried talking to me or a lot of kids about stopping and all that, they wouldn’t listen or think anything of it.
-Sure, they’ll think about it, but they wouldn’t quit all together.”
+Sure, they’ll think about it, but they wouldn’t quit altogether.”

 Dougherty added, “I think about stopping a lot and I do so for long periods of time.
 I just always end up going back to it.”

 The district’s main intervention program meant to address tobacco use and vaping in LVJUSD students is the Tobacco Use Prevention Education program.
-Known as “TUPE,” the program has undergone several changes through the past 5 years according to Fletcher.
+Known as “TUPE,” the program has undergone several changes through the past five years, according to Fletcher.

 Scott Vernoy, LVJUSD Student Director, shared the basics of TUPE that include site coordinators for $2,400, CalSCHLS surveys for grade 7, 9, 11, peer education for students, staff development conferences, intervention training, $500 site coordinator supplies, and individual and group counseling for hours every other week.